kaishin/redalemeden.com/content/posts/2016-05-14-speedster-a-retrospective/index.md

 Last year, I set to build an Internet speed testing app for OS X. Between a full-time job and summer vacations, it took me about 6 months to wrap up a 1.0 using the [SpeedOfMe] free-while-in-beta API.
 [Speedster] was born.

 Speed tests are a tricky business.
 I wasn't convinced that the app would work for everyone, so I made it free.
-I also capped the number of daily tests per user to not get my API key revoked, and added an IAP to remove that limitation for good measure.
+I also capped the number of daily tests per user to not get my API key revoked, and added an <abbr title="In-app purchase">IAP</abbr> to remove that limitation for good measure.

 Shortly after submitting 1.0 for review, the app was rejected for violating section 2.9 of the review guidelines: